telerik/uwp-docs/controls/radlistview/features/listview-gestures.md

 - **EndItemDrag**(): Ends all drag currently running operations.

 ## How to Implement Reorder Functionality

-The RadListView does not automatically reorder the items in its ItemsSource, but you can use the ItemDragCompleteCommand to do this.

 Here is the XAML definition of the RadListView.
 The view model class should be defined as a static resource.